-Leveraging Remote Patient Monitoring to Reduce Heart Failure Readmission Rates
+Leveraging RPM to Reduce Heart Failure Readmission Rates

 lowering heart failure readmission rates

 Heart failure readmission rates remain a significant challenge in healthcare, particularly within 30 days post-discharge.
-Recent advancements in remote patient monitoring (RPM) have shown promising results in reducing these readmission rates by allowing care teams to intervene early and manage heart failure patient care more effectively.
+Remote patient monitoring (RPM) empowers care teams to intervene early and manage heart failure patients more effectively.
+Research shows that RPM reduces readmission rates.

 This article explores how RPM programs have successfully reduced heart failure rehospitalizations, drawing on research and real-world implementations.